Frequently Asked Questions

 - Community-Engaged Research (CEnR)

-Note: CITI coursework can take several hours to complete.
+Note: CITI coursework can take several hours or days to complete.
+Plan ahead so your research is not delayed.

 How long does my CITI certification last?